 Here is what you’ll need:

-Book pages of your choice – I used the preview pages at the back of a few books so I wasn’t destroying anything good – but make sure your pages are no heavier than newspaper weight so they’ll bend easily
+Book pages of your choice – I used the preview pages at the back of a few books – but make sure your pages are no thicker than newspaper weight so they’ll bend easily

-Print out and cut your flower pattern, then trace your pattern onto the book pages.
-I used my Cricut for this but it’s really and truly not necessary..
+Print out and cut your flower pattern, then trace your design onto the book pages.
+I used my Cricut for this, but it’s really and truly not necessary.
 I’m just lazy.
-The pages are so thin you could easily cut multiple pages at one time.
-You’ll need two flowers and two leaves per flower.
+The sheets are so thin you could cut multiple pages at one time.
+You’ll need two flowers and two leaves per bloom.

 Paint the leaf cut-outs – you’ll paint the flowers shortly.
 I used watercolors because I wanted the colors to be vibrant but still sheer enough that the text would be visible.